Camilla SPALIVIERO

 Teaching Activity

-She has previously been an adjunct professor at the Department of Modern Languages, Literatures, and Cultures at the Alma Mater Studiorum-University of Bologna, the Department of Romance Studies at the Alpen-Adria University of Klagenfurt (Austria), and the Department of Languages and Literatures, Communication, Education and Society at the University of Udine.
-She convened courses on Teaching modern languages, Language learning strategies in Spanish and Italian LS through multilingual education, and Teaching Italian L2 through children's literature and digital resources.
+She has been an adjunct professor at the Alma Mater Studiorum-University of Bologna, the University of Ferrara, the University of Turin, the Alpen-Adria University of Klagenfurt (Austria), and the University of Udine.
+She convened courses on Teaching modern languages, Teaching Italian L2, Language learning strategies in Spanish and Italian LS through multilingual education, and Teaching Italian L2 through children's literature and digital resources.

-She has delivered seminars at foreign universities on multilingual teaching and intercultural education topics.
-She has been awarded Erasmus+/KAI 171 ICM and Erasmus+/KAI 1 STA projects, which she carried out at the Department of Philosophy and Letters at the University of Buenos Aires (Argentina), the Department of Italian Language and Literature at the National and Kapodistrian University of Athens (Greece), and the Department of Foreign Languages at the University of Bergen (Norway).
+She has been awarded Erasmus+/KAI 171 ICM and Erasmus+/KAI 1 STA projects.
+She has delivered seminars on multilingual education, the use of literature in the foreign/second language classroom, and multimodality at the University of Buenos Aires (Argentina), the University of Maroua (Camerun), the Yerevan State University (Armenia), the National and Kapodistrian University of Athens (Greece), and the University of Bergen (Norway).

 She has convened online modules within the Master in Inclusive and Accessible Language Education (MELIA) and the Postgraduate Course in Teaching Italian as a Foreign and a Second Language at Ca’ Foscari University of Venice.